GoppeltM/WorkItOut-game/docs/meta.md

 i.e. each team member is likely to have a unique goal combo.
 At first it doesn't look like these goals are in conflict, but let's make a few examples:
 * Many team members may work less efficient due to increasing communication cost and low workload
-* Accepting many requests may hurt the time pot due to aging costs
+* Accepting many big requests with a lot of gain may hurt efficiency
 * Rejecting few requests will hurt your time pot, but may keep many team members busy
 * many finished requests may avoid big, worthy tasks that bind a lot of workforce for a long time
 * Struggling for control may favor popular choices over efficient ones